US STOCKS-Futures lower after China data, JPMorgan results

 By Chuck Mikolajczak

-NEW YORK, Oct 13 U.S. stock index futures fell on Thursday after earnings from JPMorgan Chase and weaker-than-expected economic data in China reawakened worry about a slowing global economy.
+NEW YORK, Oct 13 U.S. stock index futures fell on Thursday after weaker-than-expected economic data in China reawakened global economic worry and earnings from JPMorgan Chase.

-JPMorgan Chase & Co (JPM.N) slipped 1.8 percent to $32.62 in premarket after the first major U.S. bank to announce results for the period reported lower third-quarter net income as the European debt crisis set back corporate dealmaking.
-For details, see [ID:nN1E7951DK]

-China's trade surplus narrowed for a second straight month in September, as both imports and exports were lower than expected, reflecting global economic weakness and domestic cooling.
-[ID:nL3E7LD0GV]
+* China's trade surplus narrowed for a second straight month in September, as both imports and exports were lower than expected, reflecting global economic weakness and domestic cooling.
+For details, see [ID:nL3E7LD0GV]

-"This is a news driven market, it is probably overly sensitive to China data.
-JP Morgan is a good indicator of what is happening in the banking industry and a little bit of an insight into where consumer banking is headed -- on the conference call we are going to find out how much exposure they have to Europe and that is a concern for a lot of the banking sector," said Kim Forrest, senior equity research analyst at Fort Pitt Capital Group in Pittsburgh.

-"That is kind of the news that would want you to make some money off the table"
+* Shares of JPMorgan Chase Co (JPM.N), the first of the U.S. big banks to release third-quarter results, were off 0.7 percent to $32.96 in premarket after posting third-quarter earnings.
+[ID:nASA02XW2]

-Elsewhere, European shares slipped in choppy trading in the morning after recent strong gains, with mining stocks among the biggest casualties after the Chinese trade data that was weaker than expected. [.EU]
+* European shares slipped in choppy trading in the morning, after recent strong gains, with mining stocks among the biggest casualties after Chinese trade data was weaker than expected. [.EU]

 * Imperial amends senior credit facility covenants Source text for Eikon: Further company coverage: